yangshun/tech-interview-handbook/contents/study-and-practice.md

 Find out and be familiar with the common pitfalls and caveats of the language.
 If you point them out during the interview and intelligently avoid falling into them, you will usually impress the interviewer and that results in bonus points for your feedback, regardless of whether the interviewer is familiar with the language or not.

-### Broaden exposure

-Gain a broad exposure to questions from various topics.
-In the second half of the article I mention algorithm topics and practice questions for each topic.
-If you can spare the time, do around 100–200 LeetCode questions of varying topics and you should be good.

-**Practice, practice and more practice!**
+**The key to interview success is practice, practice and more practice!**